- Explore the medieval streets of Tallinn's Old Town

 - Discover the historic manors and serene nature of Lahemaa National Park

-|Day 1||Arrive in Tallinn - Explore the city with a walking tour||Tallinn|
+|Day 1||Arrive in Tallinn - City Walking Tour||Tallinn|

-|Day 2||Visit Keila Waterfall and transfer to the small town of Haapsalu||Haapsalu|
+|Day 2||Visit Keila Waterfall - Transfer to Haapsalu||Haapsalu|

-|Day 3||Explore the villas and nature of Lahemaa National Park||Tallinn|
+|Day 3||Explore Lahemaa National Park||Tallinn|

-|Day 4||Enjoy a tour of Tartu and the Estonian National Museum||Tallinn|
+|Day 4||Tour of Tartu & Estonian National Museum||Tallinn|

 |Day 5||Visit the Estonian Maritime Museum - Depart Tallinn|